 The Leiters had contributed large sums of money to the presidential campaign of Theodore Roosevelt, and the time had come for them to call upon the President for a pay-back political favor.
-There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States, because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.
+There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.

-Submitted and written by Raymond D. Null, June, 2005
+Submitted and written by Raymond D. Null, June 2005, updated February 2024.

-About the Author: Raymond D. Null is the author of two books including The Town That Big Joe Built and Zeigler…USA — My Hometown.
-A long time resident of Zeigler, Illinois
+About the Author: Raymond D. Null is the author of two books, including The Town That Big Joe Built and Zeigler…USA — My Hometown.
+Null is a long-time resident of Zeigler, Illinois.